 So, by this point we have done our calculation and determined that around $10,074 is a fair HVAC installation cost for the Carrier equipment that we chose for our example.

 The reason this is so expensive is because we chose Carrier, 16 SEER equipment!
-Had we chosen a different brand or SEER value, and run that through the program, the calculated HVAC installation cost would have been closer to $7,000…food for thought, hint, hint…
+Had we chosen a different brand or SEER value and run that through the program, the calculated HVAC installation cost would have been closer to $7,000…food for thought, hint, hint…

-On the bright side, if you use the program, it will also tell you what the ideal SEER rating is for your area, so it takes some of the guesswork out.
+On the bright side, if you use the online calculator, it will also tell you what the ideal SEER rating is for your area, so it takes some of the guesswork out.
 If you’d like to know more about the program we used in the calculation above, here’s some more information:

 Final Tips to Keep From Getting Ripped Off on Your HVAC Installation Cost.